 What is my grade in this class?
 During the semester: all assignments are graded before they are returned to the students.
 You will find the grade on the back of the assignment.
 For your convenience, if you want a list of grades for the completed assignments, ask the instructor directly (not by email).
 See Grading paragraph.
-At the end of the semester: grades will be posted with the registrar before the university deadline.
+At the end of the semester: grades will be posted with the registrar before the university deadline (currently listed May 14, 2018 at noon).
 See Grading paragraph